grimme-lab/qc2-teaching/doc/prog-scf.rst

 We will limit you here to spherical basis functions only, so you can concentrate on coding the self-consistent field procedure and do not have to worry about mapping shells to orbitals to basis functions to primitives.

 However, you require a mapping from basis functions to atoms, i.e., which basis function belongs to which atom.
+This mapping is required later for the calculation of the integrals, but the best place to create this mapping is when reading the input file.

 We will start with the input for the dihydrogen molecule in a minimal basis set.
 With the input format we provide, the geometrical structure of the system